shjang7/daily_tech_journal/README.md

 ```

 #### The differences between Set and Map (27.jan.2020)
-Set or Map can be stored in computer memory with an order or as a Hashmap Table.
+Set or Map can be stored in computer memory with an order or as a Hashmap Table.<br />
-The case of storing with order is useful to have sorted order, but we could have constant time efficiency using Hashmap Table.
-So the purpose of using it should be considered, and it needs trade-off for the circumstance.
+The case of storing with order is useful to have sorted order, but we could have constant time efficiency using Hashmap Table.<br />So the purpose of using it should be considered, and it needs trade-off for the circumstance.

-Set is a mathematical terminology to use in computer programming; it indicates whether an element contained in a Set or not.
+Set is a mathematical terminology to use in computer programming; it indicates whether an element contained in a Set or not.<br />
 And Map is used to store key-value pairs, and this can solve Graph algorithm, frequency algorithm.

 #### The differences between Stack and Queue (16.jan.2020)
-Queue uses First Input First Output (FIFO).
-For instance, the people wait for a queue to hop on the bus, the first person in the line will get on the bus.
+Queue uses First Input First Output (FIFO). <br />For instance, the people wait for a queue to hop on the bus, the first person in the line will get on the bus.

-Stack uses Last Input First Output (LIFO).
-For example, when I put one piece of paper on the stack of papers, some others will pick first that paper what I put from the pile.
+Stack uses Last Input First Output (LIFO). <br />For example, when I put one piece of paper on the stack of papers, some others will pick first that paper what I put from the pile.

-#### The selection of Breadth-First Search And Depth-First Search (14.feb.2020)
+#### The selection between Breadth-First Search and Depth-First Search (14.feb.2020)
 Breadth-First Search traverse the shortest distance from current location.<br />
 While traversing, it pops current spot, checks visited point, pushes the place to visit.<br />
 BFS is useful to perform maze algorithm.<br />
 But if we need to consider some additional information like weight factor, it is better to use Depth-First Search to handle information efficient in memory.

 #### The differences between Array and Linked list (14.jan.2020)
-The Array is a consistent set of a fixed number of data items.
-And the Linked list is an ordered set comprising a variable number of data items.
+The Array is a consistent set of a fixed number of data items.<br />And the Linked list is an ordered set comprising a variable number of data items.

-The indexes directly or randomly access the Array.
-But the Linked list is sequentially accessed, traverse starting from the first node in the list by the pointer.
+The indexes directly or randomly access the Array.<br />But the Linked list is sequentially accessed, traverse starting from the first node in the list by the pointer.

 The Array relatively slow at insertion or deletion as shifting is required, but the Linked list is effective, fast and efficient for that.

-However, access time in memory of Linked list is slower.
-Because, While Array elements physically assigned consecutively in the hardware memory during compile time, Linked list elements are stored randomly in hardware during the run time.
+However, access time in memory of Linked list is slower.<br /> Because, While Array elements physically assigned consecutively in the hardware memory during compile time, Linked list elements are stored randomly in hardware during the run time.

-The linear search can search them both.
-But Array can be searched by binary search, while Linked list is not.
+The linear search can search them both.<br /> But Array can be searched by binary search, while Linked list is not.

 ## Javascript

 ### Asynchronous
-The response time after sending a request to the server could be slower than code execution time.
-So we need to use the asynchronous function.
+The response time after sending a request to the server could be slower than code execution time. <br />So we need to use the asynchronous function.

 #### Async-await (22.jan.2020)
 Async function is written like just general function, but it works like promise function.

-An Async function can involve Await; it pauses Async function and waits for promise work; it resumes Async function and returns a result.
-While the Async function breaks, the calling function runs continuously.
+An Async function can involve Await; it pauses Async function and waits for promise work; it resumes Async function and returns a result.<br />While the Async function breaks, the calling function runs continuously.

-Await keyword only works in an Async function.
-If we use this out of Async function, it will get a syntax error.
+Await keyword only works in an Async function.<br />If we use this out of Async function, it will get a syntax error.

 ## Asymptotic notation

 #### *Θ*, *O*, *Ω*, *o*, *ω* notations (20.jan.2020)
-For the small size algorithm, the task ends very fast regardless of the effectiveness.
+For the small size algorithm, the task ends very fast regardless of the effectiveness.<br />
-But when the input size is big enough, the efficiency becomes an issue.
+But when the input size is big enough, the efficiency becomes an issue.<br />
 So, to calculate the execution time of an algorithm, always we analyze the time for big sized input case, aka Asymptotic notation.

-First, Look the three notations.
+First, Look the three notations.<br />
-**Big *Θ*** (theta) notation means an **asymptotic increasing rate** of an algorithm. *Θ*(*f*(*n*)) is a group of matching asymptotic increasing rate with *f*(*n*).
-For example,
+**Big *Θ*** (theta) notation means an **asymptotic increasing rate** of an algorithm.<br /> *Θ*(*f*(*n*)) is a group of matching asymptotic increasing rate with *f*(*n*). <br />For example,
 ```sh
 5n² + 4n + 6 = Θ(n²)
 ```

-**Big *O*** notation means asymptotic **upper bound** of increasing rate, and it calculates **worst case**.
+**Big *O*** notation means asymptotic **upper bound** of increasing rate, and it calculates **worst case**.<br />
 And **Big *Ω*** (omega) notation means an asymptotic **lower bound** of increasing rate, and it calculates the **best case**.

 And look deep into the strict definition.